yycunc/MUNIn/README.md

 cat GM12878_output/GM12878_1_50875000_51725000_long_format.txt IMR90_output/IMR90_1_50875000_51725000_long_format.txt >GM12878_IMR90_Record_long_format.txt
 ```

-The input file contains 6 columns respectively as sample index, middle point of fragment 1, middle point of fragment 2, observed frequency, expected frequency and peak status.
+The input file contains 6 columns respectively as the sample index, middle position of fragment 1, middle position of fragment 2, observed frequency, expected frequency, and peak status.
+The expected frequency is estimated from Fit-Hi-C and the peak status is estimated from H-HMRF for each sample independently.
 For example, the first several lines of GM12878_IMR90_Record_long_format.txt are

 ```
 // sample_index	frag1	frag2	Oij Eij	peak_status